Get

 Food & Diet Requirements

-These are very athletic dogs, so you don’t want to skimp on nutrition by buying cheap or grain-heavy kibble.
-Choose a high-quality dog food designed for your dog’s life stage, with no less than 20% protein content.
-These formulas also contain the recommended portions of fat, carbohydrates, vitamins, and all the other trace nutrients your Whippet Pitbull mix needs to thrive.
+These are athletic dogs, so you don’t want to skimp on nutrition by buying cheap or grain-heavy kibble.
+Choose a high-quality dog food designed for your pet’s life stage, with no less than 20% protein content.
+The formula should also contain the recommended portions of fat, carbohydrates, vitamins, and all the other trace nutrients that your Whippet Pitbull mix needs to thrive.

-Though your dog’s kibble provides virtually everything they need, it’s always nice to treat them to some healthy sides and treats.
+Although your dog’s kibble provides virtually everything that they need, it’s always nice to treat them to healthy sides and treats.
 Dogs can enjoy fruits like apples and blueberries or veggies like sweet potato and squash.
 Experiment with new dog-safe ingredients to find new and healthy staples in your Whippet Pitbull’s diet.

 Exercise

 Speaking of playtime, you’ll need plenty of mental stimulation, as well as physical.
-We’re talking puzzle feeders like Kongs and snuffle mats, which satisfy your dog’s natural urge to dig while boosting their problem-solving abilities.
+This can include puzzle feeders like KONGs and snuffle mats, which satisfy your dog’s natural urge to dig while boosting their problem-solving abilities.
 The cherry on top is that they’ll be calmer in the house between outings, and you might be spared some missing shoes too.

 Training

-Whippet Pitbull mixes benefit greatly from early training and socialization, especially during the critical socialization window between 8 to 16 weeks.
-During these weeks they’ll be soaking up everything they’re exposed to, learning what’s normal, and figuring out how to be a dog.
-Heavier puppies that take after hefty Pitbulls need early leash training to not tug when they’re big and bulky—nip that in the bud ASAP.
+Whippet Pitbull mixes benefit greatly from early training and socialization, especially during the critical socialization window between 8 and 16 weeks.
+During these weeks, they’ll be soaking up everything they’re exposed to, learning what’s normal, and figuring out how to be a dog.
+Heavier puppies that take after hefty Pitbulls need early leash training to not tug when they’re big and bulky—you should nip that in the bud immediately.

 Grooming ✂️